drewbailey/blog-posts/ng-cli.md

 As of writing this (July 2016) The first section of the [Angular Quickstart](https://angular.io/docs/ts/latest/quickstart.html) is all about setup.
 To a seasoned developer most of this can be easily glossed over, the guide asks readers to create a project folder, add a package.json and a few other configuration files and install your dependencies.
 Let's look at the first file we are asked to create, `package.json`.

-But, to a less trained eye, it's not hard to imagine how confused the reader might get looking into what `"tsc && concurrently \"npm run tsc:w\" \"npm run lite\" "` does or why they even need a `systemjs.config.js` file.

 ```json
 // Taken from https://angular.io/docs/ts/latest/quickstart.html
 {